minjisrc/skins/README.md

  ![screenshot007](https://github.com/user-attachments/assets/d848b54d-787f-4be6-b4ea-106197a8bd82)

 ## Disclaimer
-I'm not the original creator of any previous skin, you can replicate them as well.
-I just either mixed them up with objects from other skins I liked or added two new things like images, colors, etc.. or in most cases I only remove stuff I think is unecessary.
+I'm not the original creator of any previous skins; you can replicate them as well.
+I either mixed elements from other skins I liked, added two new things (like images, color changes, etc.), or—in most cases—removed stuff I thought was unnecessary.